 - Glue the sun in place over the cloud

 Of course, you might have your own version.
-Maybe there are birds flying over the cloud…or an airplane…or superman.
+Maybe there are birds flying over the cloud…or an airplane…or Superman.
 Or perhaps yours is a rain cloud, with drops coming down.
 You do you!
 We would love to see what you make.
-Email me your finished products, and I will share them with the community in the our gallery (with credit given, of course).
+I can’t wait to see what you make!

 - For little ones, pre-cut the cloud and place the holes farther apart.
 This will make the weaving a little easier.